marcuswhybrow/flake-updates/README.md

 Options:
   -f, --flake <FLAKE>    Path to a nix flake.lock file, or it's parent directory [default: .]
+  -t, --ttl <TTL>        The "Time To Live" of cached GitHub API requests before being considered stale.
+Caching GitHub API requests avoids rate limiting denials at the cost of data freshness [default: 60] [aliases: poll] [short aliases: p]
-  -p, --poll <POLL>      How often to check GitHub for updates in minutes [default: 60] -o, --output <OUTPUT>  Output string format ("%s is replaced with the number of updates") -d, --defer            Returns immediately with whatever value is cached from the last invocation.
-If the cache is older than the --poll value, or doesn't exist, then a background process is started to update the cache for the next invocation to find
+  -o, --output <OUTPUT>  Output string format ("%s is replaced with the number of updates") -d, --defer            Immediately return any currently cached data regardless of --ttl, and asynchronously consider regenerating the cache as a background task
   -h, --help             Print help
   -V, --version          Print version
 ```